davidpdrsn/git-git/README.md

 ## Setup

 1. Install Rust.
-2. Install this with `cargo install --force --git https://github.com/tonsser/api-git-rs.git`.
+2. Install this with `cargo install --force --git https://github.com/davidpdrsn/api-git.git`.

-You also run `cargo install --force --git https://github.com/tonsser/api-git-rs.git` to update to the latest version.
+You also run `cargo install --force --git https://github.com/davidpdrsn/api-git.git` to update to the latest version.

 ## Usage

-Run `api-git-rs help` for more info.
+Run `api-git help` for more info.